-(1) The aggregate fees billed for services for Tsodilo Resources Limited and Botswana subsidiaries Newdico (Pty) Ltd, Gcwihaba Resources (Pty) Ltd and Bosoto (Pty) Ltd as well as South African subsidiary Idada 361 (Pty) Ltd.
+(1) The aggregate fees billed for services for Tsodilo Resources Limited and Botswana subsidiaries Newdico (Pty) Ltd, Gcwihaba Resources (Pty) Ltd and Bosoto (Pty) Ltd.

 Other

 The Company is relying on the exemption provided in section 6.1 of NI 52-110 as the Company is a "venture issuer" and is exempt from the requirements of Part 3 (Composition of the Audit Committee) and Part 5 (Reporting Obligations).